stereophonek-s/photo_sorter/README.md

 3. **Destination Folder**: Select the folder where organized files will be saved.
 4. **Click** `Start Organizing` to begin the process.
 5. **If a file conflict occurs**:

- `Skip`: Move to the next file without resolving the conflict.
+     -`Skip`: Move to the next file without resolving the conflict.

- `Rename`: Automatically rename the file (by adding "1" to the end of the name right before the file extention) to avoid overwriting.
+     -`Rename`: Automatically rename the file (by adding "1" to the end of the name right before the file extention) to avoid overwriting.

 ---

 ## GUI Layout
 - Source Folder Input:
-  -Text field and `Browse` button to select the source directory.
+     - Text field and `Browse` button to select the source directory.
 - Destination Folder Input:
-  -Text field and "Browse" button to select the destination directory.
+     - Text field and "Browse" button to select the destination directory.
 - File Preview Area:
-  Displays the current file and conflicting file (if applicable).
+     - Displays the current file and conflicting file (if applicable).
 - File Info Panel:
-  Shows the file name and size for the current and conflicting files.
+     -Shows the file name and size for the current and conflicting files.
 - Control Buttons:
-  -Start Organizing: Begins file processing.
+     -`Start Organizing`: Begins file processing.
-  -Skip: Skips a file in conflict.
+     -`Skip`: Skips a file in conflict.
-  -Rename: Renames a file in conflict to resolve it.
+     -`Rename`: Renames a file in conflict to resolve it.

 ---

 ## Notes